 The College prohibits a broad spectrum of behavior, including all forms of sexual and gender-based discrimination, harassment and violence, stalking and intimate partner violence.
-The following definitions are from the College's Title IX and Intimate Partner Violence Policy:
+The following definitions are from the College's Sexual Misconduct and Harassment Policy: Title IX, VAWA, Title VII:

 The College prohibits a broad spectrum of behavior, including all forms of sexual and gender-based discrimination, harassment and violence, stalking, and intimate partner violence.
 The following conduct is specifically prohibited under this policy:

 Sexual Harassment is any unwelcome sexual advance, request for sexual favors, or other unwanted verbal or physical conduct of a sexual nature when one or more of the following conditions are present:

 A single incident of Sexual Harassment alone may create a hostile environment if the incident is sufficiently severe.
 The more severe the conduct, the less need there is to show a pattern of incidents to create a hostile environment.
 The determination of whether an environment is “hostile” will be based on the totality of the circumstances, including, but not limited to:

 Sexual Harassment can take many forms.
 Sexual Harassment:

 Discrimination occurs when a behavior or policy has the purpose or effect of restricting or denying an individual’s or group’s access to opportunities, programs, or resources in relation to sex, gender, gender identity, gender expression, or sexual orientation in a manner that interferes with an individual’s working, academic, residential, or social environment or athletic participation or performance.

 Examples of discrimination include but are not limited to:

 When these or other forms of discrimination are based on sex, gender, gender identity, gender expression or sexual orientation, the conduct will be resolved under this policy.